KippAD/portfolio-project-3/README.md

 **To achieve the second objective:**
 - Consistent text colors will represent different actions: blue text is a loading message, cyan text indicates an input is required, and red text a warning.
-- Colorama and Ascii Title will add color and design throughout, expanding the possibilities of the terminal that would otherwise be limited to a black background with white text.
+- Colorama and ASCII title will add color and design throughout, expanding the possibilities of the terminal that would otherwise be limited to a black background with white text.
 - Voting data in the application will be printed in bar chart format, improving the UX by presenting data in a neat and digestible way.

 [Back to contents](#contents)